What to Do in Québec City in July

 Get Into the Québec City Summer Festival Spirit

-The Festival d'été's three main stages in the heart of downtown will once again welcome international, local and emerging artists, and the restaurant terraces in the surrounding streets will be crowded with happy festival-goers.
+The Festival d'été's four main stages in the heart of downtown will once again welcome international, local and emerging artists, and the restaurant terraces in the surrounding streets will be crowded with happy festival-goers.

 Go on a Boat Tour

-- Croisières AML, Pascal Duchesne
+Croisières AML, Pascal Duchesne

 Taking a boat tour on the St. Lawrence River is a summer vacation classic.

 To appreciate the panorama of Montmorency Falls and Old Québec, get aboard a Zodiac of Excursions Maritimes Quebec.
-To explore the gorgeous Île d’Orléans, you can go kayaking during the day or at the sunset, or discover the island’s coves, currents, and maritime history aboard a zodiac with Croisières Orléans.

-Take in Amazing Exhibitions
+Take In Amazing Exhibitions and Multimedia Experiences

 Get Your Feet Wet